trustwallet/developer/assets/add_new_asset.md

 Contributions in a pull request are verified by an automated build.
 The checks fail if something is wrong, like to logo is too large or an Ethereum contract is not in [checksum format](#checksum-format).
-Checks the exact error message in the build to find out.
+Checks the exact error message in the build to find out the problem.

 ### Why is there a merge conflict in my pull request?
 A merge conflict happens if the same file has been modified in the pull request, and also in the master branch since the fork was created.
 With assets repo, this typically caused by using a fork that was created long ago.